ilaif/gh-prx/README.md

 issue:
    provider: github # The provider to use for fetching issue details (supported: github,jira,linear)
    types: ["fix", "feat", "chore", "docs", "refactor", "test", "style", "build", "ci", "perf", "revert"] # The issue types to prompt the user when creating a new branch
-   pull_request_template_path: "./pull_request_template.md" # The pull request template file to use when creating a new PR.
-Relative to the .gh-prx.yaml file location.
-   ignore_pull_request_template: false # If true, the pull request template in the repository will be ignored.
 checkout_new:
    jira:
       project: "" # The Jira project key to use when creating a new branch